Information For Employers

 Compensation and the U.S. Department of Labor

-Experiential Learning and Career Management strongly encourages for-profit employers to pay their interns.
-It is Experiential Learning and Career Management's position that an internship is a legitimate learning experience primarily benefiting the student and not simply an operational work experience that just happens to be conducted by a student.
+The Career Center strongly encourages for-profit employers to pay their interns.
+It is The Career Center's position that an internship is a legitimate learning experience primarily benefiting the student and not simply an operational work experience that just happens to be conducted by a student.

 Students participating in an internship set out to gain knowledge and skills or to further their understanding of a particular industry.
 At Millersville, the student intern completes the internship in their major or minor field of study, bringing the classroom knowledge they have learned to the workplace.
 The employer supervisor provides supervision, mentorship and feedback to facilitate the learning process and the student engages in ongoing reflection of learning objectives throughout the course of the internship with their faculty and employer supervisors.
 Academic credit is not considered compensation.